-Salary will be $\pounds 26,338$ to $\pounds 29,959$ per annum, pro rata for part-time, on Grade 5 on the single salary spine.
+Salary will be £26,338 to £29,959 per annum, pro rata, on Grade 5 on the single salary spine.

 Place of Work - The University is strongly committed to providing an excellent student experience and research environment, and it is expected that all staff will be available on campus to carry out their duties during their working week in support of these goals.
 We have a hybrid-working policy which supports a mix of at home and on campus 'hybrid' working for many roles.
 For the majority of hybrid roles, the expectation is a minimum of 60% of working time will be spent physically present in the workplace.